Gymnetron antirrhini (Paykull)

 Collecting

 You can collect these insects wherever there is yellow toadflax.
 You will most likely find adults using a sweep net.
-You also can find them in insectaries with permission to catch them from the person who owns the insectaries.
+You can also collect them in insectaries with permission from the person who owns the insectaries.
 (1, 2)

 Transporting Them

 To transport these insects when they are adults, place them in a suitable container such as a paper can with some fresh toadflax foliage and then keep them in a cooler with a small ice pack.
 You can also transport infected seed capsules but realize that you are transporting seeds as well.
 (1,2,3) Release in places where there is lots of yellow toadflax; make sure there are heavily shaded areas and lots of rainfall.
-Try to not put them anywhere that it is very cold and make sure that there is not a lot of snow.
+Try to not put them anywhere that it is very cold or prone to large quantities of snow in the winter.
 (2, 3) Release the Dalmatian strain where Dalmatian toadflax is present.
 (4)

 Redistribution